 It demonstrates balance and control over your body, something we happen to put great importance upon here at Nerd Fitness.
 It’s also one HELL of a party trick, something you can work on without a single piece of equipment, builds functional strength and muscular endurance, and it’s a skill you can work on in just a few minutes every single day.

 How do I know this?
 Because I’m typing this while in a handstand RIGHT NOW.
 Okay, I can’t do that.
-But Jim, Master of the NF Fitness Universe can:
+But Jim, Master of the NF Fitness Universe, and our lead trainer for Nerd Fitness Coaching can:

 I love working with gymnastic rings, because they have such a great tutorial level.
 Handstands are exactly the same way: it’s a great skill to work on as a beginner, but also is infinitely challenging depending on your skill level.